 So instead, when the King arrived, they greeted him the most apropos song they could think of: the Imperial March, i.e. that song from Star Wars that was commonly used to herald the arrival of supremely evil tyrants such as Darth Vader.
 It’s not known whether the King understood what was being played to him, but it’s easy to spot the people in that video we linked who are trying their best to keep a straight face whilst royal protocol trashes a guy’s reputation in the eyes of the world.

 9. Arnold Schwarzenegger Makes a Sweary Poem

 Arnold Schwarzenegger is a man of many talents: bodybuilder, actor, politician, and more recently a poet.
 In a 2010 letter vetoing a bill authored by Democratic assemblymen Tom Ammiano, readers noticed a hidden message from Schwarzenegger in the left-hand margin: the words “F**k You.”
 Coincidentally, several weeks beforehand, Ammiano had heckled The Governator, openly accusing him of lying about his policies during his time in office, all whilst the latter was giving a speech at a Democratic Party fundraiser.
 When the message was revealed, Arnold suggested that the whole thing was just a coincidence and that “when you do so many vetoes, something like this is bound to happen,” he said knowingly with a wink (probably).

-8. Ronald Emmerich Hits Back at Ebert and Siskel
+8. Roland Emmerich Hits Back at Ebert and Siskel

 7. Lord Byron Buys a Bear